euvue/personal-website/content/blog/post-1.md

 subtitle: >-
   2020, I noticed that within my culture that there is not a platform for developers to mingle and collaborate.
-So, I decide to buy a domain name, hmong.dev, and self host a
+So, I decide to buy a domain name, hmong.dev, and self host a community forum.
 date: '2020-04-16'
 author: data/team/dianne-ameter.json
 categories: